Merge Sort & Quick Sort

 Philosophy: “Sorting is hard.
 Merging two sorted lists is easy.”

-- Conquer: Recursively sort both halves.
+- Conquer: Recursively call

 Mathematical Anchor: Recurrence Relation